From Shadow on the Lung

 Lung-Sparing Robotic Surgery

 Because these cancers are found small — at their earliest stage — surgery can be precisely targeted.
-The da Vinci robotic system's infrared camera detects the fluorescent dye marker, guiding the resection to the exact site.
-For very small tumours, this enables a segmentectomy — removing one segment rather than an entire lobe.
-A thorough cancer operation that preserves as much healthy lung as possible, reducing long-term breathlessness and keeping surgery an option for patients with emphysema, COPD, or pulmonary fibrosis.
+The da Vinci robotic system’s infrared camera detects the fluorescent dye marker, guiding the resection to the exact site.
+For small tumours, this enables a segmentectomy — removing one segment rather than an entire lobe — preserving breathing capacity and keeping surgery an option for patients with emphysema or COPD.
+For a full discussion of robotic segmentectomy vs lobectomy and the trial evidence, see the robotic lung surgery page →

 Is This Pathway For You?